UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 **print total/NR** <= once finished (END), print the column sum after dividing by NR (number of rows) \

-For example, we can get the quartiles of read length pretty easily with basic bash.
+We can get the quartiles of read length pretty easily with bash and some simple arithmetic.

 ```bash
 LINECOUNT=`wc -l longread_lengths.txt | cut -d" " -f1`